YulongNiu/PhyloProfileWeb/Docs/guide.md

 ### 1.2 Plot parameters ###

 Please try default plot parameters at first.
 If you are not satisfied with output figures, please adjust the parameters and run it again.

+### 1.3 Candidate gene list###

+Only the `txt` (with the separator of `"Tab"`) or the `csv` (with the separator of `","`) format is allowed for the input files.
+Please do not try to upload other types of files (like `test.html`).
+Otherwise, an error web-page may return.

+The number of input genes is supposed to be at least two.
+Otherwise, an error message will return.
+There are several reasons.
+The most important one is our algorithm is based on the whole genome, and the prediction results are more reliable when taking into account a cluster of genes like genes from a complex or a biological pathway.
+Our team is now working on an advanced algorithms based on the statistical distribution of linkages for each gene.
+Several clues indicate the new algorithm have a better performace in reducing the false positive rate, which haunts all the existing methods for protein linkage prediction.

+* 1st column

+1st column contains the input genes.
+The "GeneID" is used as the unique gene name for each gene, for example "hsa:513" denotes the human gene "ATP5D" (ATP synthase, H+ transporting, mitochondrial F1 complex, delta subunit (EC:3.6.1.14)).
+A total of 20127 [human whole genomic genes](http://bioinfor.scu.edu.cn/phyloprofile/Exampledata/wholeGenomeGenes.csv)
+<a target="_blank" href="./Exampledata/wholeGenomeGenes.csv">test1</a> are used, **please refer this to set your own input genes**.
+Other formats of gene names may be supported in the future.

 ## 2. Output ##